mesos/hadoop/README.md

 #### Overview ####

-To run _Hadoop on Mesos_ you need to add the `hadoop-mesos-0.0.7.jar` library to your Hadoop distribution (any distribution that supports `hadoop-core-1.2.1` should work) and set some new configuration properties.
+To run _Hadoop on Mesos_ you need to add the `hadoop-mesos-0.0.7.jar` library to your Hadoop distribution (any distribution that uses protobuf > 2.5.0) and set some new configuration properties.
 Read on for details.

+The `pom.xml` included is configured and tested against CDH5 and MRv1.
+Hadoop on Mesos does not currently support YARN (and MRv2).

 #### Prerequisites ####